European Egg Bank

 11) How many eggs will I receive from a donor?

 This will depend on the number of eggs collected from a donor as each patient/procedure is different.
-We offer a minimum of 6 to 7 eggs but there are opportunities to select larger numbers which can be discussed with your doctor.
+We offer a minimum of 6 eggs but there are opportunities to select larger numbers which can be discussed with your doctor.

 12) What type of screening do egg donors go through?